Azure/Industrial-IoT/README.md

 dotnet publish .\src\GatewayApp.NetCore
 ```
 # Configuring the Module
-The OPC UA nodes whose values should be published to Azure IoT Hub can be configured in the "publishednodes.json" file.
+The OPC UA nodes whose values should be published to Azure IoT Hub can be configured by creating a "publishednodes.json" file.
+This file is auto-generated and persisted by the module automatically when using the server management interface.
 It has the format:
 ```
 [
   {